yuchant/django-boilerplate/README.md

 - Mailer.
 Don't we need to send emails?
 - Sorl Thumbnails.
 Sometimes I don't use it, but only because *it's not installed already* and I am lazy.
 - Gunicorn.
 Yeah, you might not be using it.
 You'll thank me later.
-- PyLibMC.
+- ~~PyLibMC.
 Django is as fast as a rock on steroids.
-There's no reason not to set up a tiny `memcached` server and enable the cache middleware.
+There's no reason not to set up a tiny `memcached` server and enable the cache middleware.~~ The only reason not to include this is because it requires `memcached` to be installed.

 ###HTML: